erymuzuan/rx/docs/Message SLA.md

 There are at least 3 properties you have to set
 1. `entity` is the name of your `EntityDefinition`
 2. `shouldProcessedOnceAccepted` once your `OperationEndpoint API` accepted with HTT 202 response code, this where the clock starts ticking, once it reach this time span (the default is in miliseconds).
 Reactive Developer will notify your `MessageSlaNotificationAction`.
-3. `shouldProcessedOnceAccepted` tracking should be enabled for this trigger
+3. `trackingEnabled` tracking should be enabled for this trigger

 ## Notification action